 “Over the decades,” he says, “they’d filled every available niche in this building with books, even moved the circulation desk to block one of the two staircases at the entrance.
 It was a warren’s nest of books.”

-Pillans has been with the Bedell Law Firm, which restored the building when the library moved diagonally across the intersection of Adams and Ocean, for 50 years.
+Pillans has been with the Bedell Law Firm, for whom Ted Pappas restored the building after the library exited it to move diagonally across Adams and Ocean Streets into Taylor Hardwick’s Haydon Burns building, for 50 years.
 He’s been here a third of the time the firm’s existed, and it’s the oldest law firm in Florida.

 His wife, Judy Pillans, was children’s librarian here in the early 1960s.
 By that time, the library had become such a labyrinth of books that people could hide beneath and behind stacks of volumes without being found.

 Charles says, “The place was so crowded, jammed up, chopped up, such a warren’s nest that when it was cold in the winter, homeless people would hide in the stacks overnight.”

 He tells me how Bedell, Dittmar, DeVault, Pillans & Coxe P.A. traces its roots to Union Army Colonel Horatio Bisbee in 1865.
 Bisbee soon partnered with George Bedell, and when George’s son Chester joined in 1927, the firm became Bedell & Bedell.

 The firm retains the Bedell name, but no Bedell, and though it handles high-profile cases around Florida, it works only from this old library building in the center of Jacksonville.
 Four of its attorneys have been president of the Florida Bar Association.